How can you determine your menstrual flow?

 - faster flow on days 2 and 3,

-- speed that decreases over the following days until it stops.
+- a speed that decreases over the following days until it stops.

-The easiest way to measure your flow rate is to use a menstrual cup, which lets you see exactly how much you lose over a specific period.
+The easiest way to assess how fast your flow is is to use a menstrual cup, which lets you see exactly how much blood is collected over a set period of time.

-🟡 How can you recognize a regular flow?
+🟡 How do you recognize a regular flow rate?

-It’s actually quite rare to have a consistent flow rate; regularity isn’t really the norm when it comes to the menstrual cycle.
-This would mean your flow is exactly the same speed from the first to the last day of your period.
+It’s actually quite rare to have a constant flow rate; regularity is not really the norm in the world of the menstrual cycle.
+A regular flow would mean your blood comes out at the same speed from the first to the last day of your period.

-The shape of the labia and our body positions throughout the day influence the direction of menstrual flow.
+The shape of the labia and the positions our body takes throughout the day influence the direction of menstrual flow.

-Some women have a central flow that tends to quickly saturate your protection since the same area is constantly in use, leading to leaks.
+Some women have a central flow that tends to quickly saturate their protection, since the same area is constantly targeted, which can lead to leaks.

 That’s why the amount of flow isn’t the only factor responsible for stains.

-In this case, you should go for period underwear with a wide crotch.
-Narrower options like period thongs should be avoided in this specific situation.
+In this case, you need to go for period panties with a wide gusset.
+Narrower protection like menstrual thongs should be avoided in this specific situation.

-Discover right now the menstrual cups and period underwear as well as menstrual swimwear from Louloucup for women and teens—sustainable, responsible, eco-friendly, and economical period protection for all menstrual flows!
+Discover right now Louloucup’s menstrual cups and period panties, as well as menstrual swimsuits for adult women and teens – sustainable, responsible, eco‑friendly and budget‑friendly period protection for every flow!

-Made in Europe, French brand, organic cotton, free and fast shipping, custom underwear packs—Louloucup has it all!
+Made in Europe, French brand, organic cotton, free and fast delivery, custom underwear bundles—Louloucup ticks all the boxes!